Chapter 4: CEV — The True Profitability Indicator in Spin

 CEV in practice

-Chips Won 🟩 shows the chips you actually won, while Net Expected Chips Won 🟨 calculates the chips you should have won based on your winning probabilities every time you went all-in.
+As a reminder, as we saw in chapter 1, Chips 🟢 shows the chips you actually won, while EV (chips) 🟡 calculates the chips you should have won based on your winning probabilities every time you went all-in, thus neutralizing luck at all-in.

 How many games do you need to know your CEV?